 It is expected that the Annual Report is posted on a Board's website with a link to the Ministry's website for access to the Director's Annual Report.
-Once the Board receives the Director's Annual Report 2016, it will be placed on the Niagara Catholic website at niagaracatholic.ca, My Niagara Catholic, My Niagara C
+Once the Board receives the Director's Annual Report 2016, it will be placed on the Niagara Catholic website at niagaracatholic.ca, My Niagara Catholic, My Niagara Catholic Alumni and linked to the Ministry's website.